-For more information about the Cyber Guard exercise, please follow the links below.
+For more information on Cyber Guard 2016, please follow the link below.

 READ THE LATEST UPDATES FROM THE SIMONS CENTER